-The gap between SMB-friendly tools and enterprise platforms has widened significantly.
-While tools like Mailchimp continue refining their beginner experience, enterprise solutions like Marketo have doubled down on account-based marketing and complex attribution modeling.
-HubSpot sits in the middle, scaling from solo founders to mid-market teams.
+The gap between SMB-friendly marketing automation software and enterprise platforms has widened significantly in 2026.
+While tools like Mailchimp continue refining the experience for small business operators, enterprise solutions like Marketo have doubled down on account-based marketing and complex attribution modeling.
+HubSpot sits in the middle, scaling from solo founders to mid-market teams, and the comparison table below lays out marketing automation tools with pricing side by side.

 | Tool | Best For | Starting Price | ROI Data |